glondu/belenios/doc/tool.md

 Note that anyone can be an auditor.
 Everyone who plays a specific role in an election should start by auditing the election data.

-During an election, you should have access to the following files:
+During an election, you should have access to a file `$UUID.bel`.

- * `election.json`: election parameters
- * `trustees.json`: trustees' public keys
- * `public_creds.json`: the public keys associated to valid credentials
- * `ballots.jsons`: accepted ballots

-Note that the last one is dynamic, and evolve during the election.
-At the end of the election, it is frozen and a `result.json` file will be published.
+Note that the file is dynamic, and evolves (in an append-only fashion) during the election.
+It stops evolving once the election is tallied.

-If you put these files in a directory `/path/to/election`, the following command will perform all possible verifications, depending on existing
+If you put this file in a directory `/path/to/election`, the following command will perform all possible verifications:
-files:

     belenios-tool election verify --dir /path/to/election

-For example, during the election, you can check if some candidate ballot is acceptable by putting it alone in `ballots.jsons`, and running the command above.

 Voter's guide